tedunderwood/noveltmmeta/masterficdatadictionary.md

 the meanings of columns
 -----------------------

 **docid** HathiTrust volume ID.
 This is an item-level identifier for volumes.
-IDs used for pairtree storage can come in two different forms; I have provided the ``clean'' versions of the IDs that are legal as filenames~\cite{pairtree}.
+IDs used for [pairtree storage](https://confluence.ucop.edu/display/Curation/PairTree) can come in two different forms; I have provided the "clean" versions of the IDs that are legal as filenames.

 **oldauthor** This is the author name as recorded in HathiTrust.